esp-rs/std-training/book/src/03_3_3_https_client.md

     }
 ```

-✅ Initialize your HTTP client with this new configuration and verify HTTPS works by downloading from a `https` resource e.g. `https://espressif.com/`
+✅ Initialize your HTTP client with this new configuration and verify HTTPS works by downloading from a `https` resource e.g. `https://espressif.com/`. the download will show as raw html in the terminal output.

 ## Troubleshooting (repeated from previous section)